 Should you worry?
-H1N1 could be prevalent again this year, but if you get your general flu shot, you'll have some good protection: Both the trivalent and quadrivalent versions of the flu vaccine include H1N1.
+H1N1 could be prevalent again, but if you get your general flu shot, you'll have some good protection: Both the trivalent and quadrivalent versions of the flu vaccine include H1N1.

-Scary stats: In January, a Canadian woman who had traveled to China died after contracting H5N1, the same strain of "bird flu" that has infected more than 650 people (and killed nearly 400) in Asia and the Middle East since 2003.
+Scary stats: In 2014, a Canadian woman who had traveled to China died after contracting H5N1, the same strain of bird flu that has infected more than 800 people (and killed 440) in Asia and the Middle East since 2003.

-What it's like: When humans contract H5N1, they can develop fever and cough and have difficulty breathing.
-Up to 60% of those infected have died.
+What it's like: When humans contract H5N1, also a type of influenza A virus, they can develop fever and cough and have difficulty breathing.

 How it spreads: Both of the most common forms of avian flu spread mainly from infected birds to humans.

 Scary stats: When a virus present in pigs makes its way to humans, it's considered a variant virus.
-In the last three years, more than 300 people in the U.S. have been infected by a new strain, H3N2v, mostly after exposure to pigs at state fairs.
+Since 2011, more than 400 people in the U.S. have been infected by H3N2v, mostly after exposure to pigs at state fairs.
 A vaccine is being developed.

-What it's like: For most people, H3N2v feels like a mild seasonal flu, but complications can occur: In 2012, 16 people were hospitalized, and one older adult with underlying health conditions died.
+What it's like: For most people, H3N2v feels like a mild seasonal flu, but complications can occur.
 The majority of those infected have been children, not adults, probably because H3N2v is related to human flu viruses from the 1990s, so grown-ups tend to have a built-in immunity.

 How it spreads: Humans can become infected via exposure to a sick pig if, for example, it sneezes and a droplet lands in your nose or mouth.

-Get a flu vaccine and encourage friends and family to get one as well.
-Go for a quadrivalent vaccine (in either shot or nasal-spray form) if it's available, since it offers protection against four flu strains rather than three.
+Get a flu vaccine.
+Encourage friends and family to get one as well.
+Go for a quadrivalent vaccine (in either shot or nasal spray form) if it's available, since it offers protection against four flu strains rather than three.
 But if your provider has only the trivalent, get it.

-Wash your hands often (use an alcohol-based sanitizer when you're not near a sink) and avoid touching your eyes, nose and mouthespecially after shaking hands or handling doorknobs, railings or keyboards.
-(According to a small study at the University of California, Berkeley, we touch our faces roughly 16 times an hour!)
+Wash your hands often.
+Use an alcohol-based hand sanitizer when you're not near a sink, and avoid touching your eyes, nose and mouth—especially after shaking hands or handling doorknobs, railings, or keyboards.

-Stay home if you're sick to avoid infecting friends, co-workers and fellow commuters.
+Stay home if you're sick.
+You'll avoid infecting friends, co-workers, and fellow commuters.
 You can pass the virus on to others for five to seven days after first showing symptoms.